lodeguns/Multi-omicSignals/README.md

 In order to compare the signals between different organisms, an amplitude discretization process was applied.
 The number of levels of discretization is decided through the following procedure, that it is called: Inter Organisms Amplitude Consensus (IOAC) [source code here](ioac_procedure/Data_norm.R).
 The relative dependencies to the RData datasets are explicitly indicated in the source code.

 #### Median change point detector in order to search the periodicity windows ( Algorithm 1)
-The median change point detection algorithm for the estimation of the half periodicity search windows is calculated as described [here](SupplementaryAlgo1.R).
+The median change point detection algorithm for the estimation of the half periodicity search windows (theta) is calculated as described [here](SupplementaryAlgo1.R).
+See also the table of the [estimated thetas](table_of_thetas) applied for all the organisms and for all the multi-omic combinations.

 #### Periodicity/Oscillation score and Velocity of propagation (Algorithm 2)
 The scores of periodicity and propagation velocity for multi-omic spatial signal were calculated with the script linked [here](SupplementaryAlgo2.R).
+See also the next subsecton for a whole dataset of these estimated values.

 ![image](figures/plot1_supp.png)